-DMA Design's first product for what seems like an eternity proves its worth as one of the most original - and entertaining - games in years
+GRAND THEFT AUTO 68 DMA Design's first product for what seems like an eternity proves its worth as one of the most original - and entertaining - games in years strode across

-The very interpretation of female game characters changed forever when Lara Croft first strode across gamers' screens.
-But has the industry since pushed the theme beyond breaking point?
-Edge investigates
+The very interpretation of female game characters changed forever when Lara Croft fi gamers' screens.
+But has the industry since pushed the theme beyond breaking point? ge investigates